 The biggest example is the concept of promo writing, or copywriting in general; which may have three separate definitions, depending on:

-- what you think it might mean;
+- what you think writing means;

-- what I think it should mean;
+- what I think writing means;

-- what the industry thinks it means.
+- what the industry thinks writing means.

 - Has the idea been done before; or at least, too recently?

 - Does the idea actually demonstrate the product/service?

 - Can the idea be adequately demonstrated in 30 (or less) seconds of TV?

 - Is the idea “bigger” than the allocated budget?

 - Is there enough time until deadline to produce the idea?